VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 When I started writing this blog article, it was just going to be a list of resources I used in my self-education journey to land my first job as a software developer.
 But it ended up blowing up into a full-on guide for *anyone* to go from knowing nothing about coding to landing their first job as a junior software developer, and it became a lot more detailed in the process.
 So it is quite *long*, and many of the details won't make sense until you *start* your software development journey.
 But they still might be helpful to hear as a primer.

 So yes, reading the blog article top-to-bottom is okay, and you will get a lot of good stuff out of it.
-But some of it won't be very meaningful early on, so maybe bookmark it and come back later at different stages of your learning-to-code journey, as some terms and concepts make more sense in your learning context. 🤷‍♂️ Sound good?
+However, some of it won't be very meaningful early on, so maybe bookmark the article and come back later at different stages of your learning-to-code journey, as some terms and concepts make more sense in your learning context. 🤷‍♂️ Sound good?
 Let's dive in!

+**Side note**: *How can you save your progress in the article?* Click on a link in the article's "Table of Contents" for the location you want to save in the article.
+On a computer, there is a menu on the left-hand side; for mobile, you can find it in the dropdown menu from the top navigation bar.
+Clicking a link in the "Table of Contents" will take you to that section of the article and update your URL bar to the indicated header location on the page.
+Now you can save the page at that location to your browser's bookmarks.

 ## The three main paths to becoming a software developer